Child Counselor Career

+The number of places a graduate with a counseling degree can work is wide-ranging.
 Child counselors often work in facilities where there are children in need of mental health services.
-This often includes schools, hospitals, children’s homes, juvenile detention centers, domestic violence shelters, homeless shelters, and social service offices.
+This often includes schools, hospitals, children's homes, juvenile detention centers, domestic violence shelters, homeless shelters, and social service offices.

 Like many other counseling professionals, child counselors can also usually choose to open their own private practices.
 In doing so, they may counsel children in their offices, or travel to the children's homes or schools.

-What are the Education Requirements for a Child Counseling Career?
+What Are the Education Requirements for a Child Counseling Career?

 |Education Requirements||Education Length||Available Programs|